 A premarital agreement can be appropriate in a number of situations.
-For example, it can be useful for a person contemplating a second marriage who has significant assets he or she wishes to preserve, or who wants to have the right to reserve assets for children from a prior marriage, or who is entering marriage as the owner of a business.
-Even younger couples entering into first marriages may consider a premarital agreement, particularly when there is a future inheritance or substantial premarital assets to which he or she wants to retain exclusive rights.
-Same-sex partners, whether entering into marriage or not, may wish to have an agreement that addresses the same kinds of issues and concerns.
+For example, it can be useful for a person contemplating a second marriage who has significant assets he or she wishes to preserve, who wants to have the right to reserve assets for children from a prior marriage, or who is the owner of a business.
+Even younger couples entering into a first marriage may consider a premarital agreement, particularly when a prospective spouse expects an inheritance or already has substantial premarital assets to which he or she wants to retain exclusive rights.

 We can tailor a premarital agreement to the needs, values and wishes of our client.
 Our goal is always to protect the financial interests of our client, but to do so in a way that fosters respect for the couple’s personal relationship.

 A postmarital agreement is a contract governing property and support rights between spouses who have no immediate intent to divorce; by contrast a separation agreement settles economic issues between spouses who expect to divorce.
 Some spouses may want to use a postmarital agreement to address property issues during an ongoing marriage.
 A postmarital agreement may be appropriate when estranged spouses want to attempt a reconciliation but want to know in advance what their economic rights and obligations will be if the reconciliation does not come to pass.
 A variety of other circumstances may also cause a spouse to seek a postmarital agreement, such as when parties intended to sign a premarital agreement but ran out of time before the wedding.